As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 When your filter is clogged, the MAF sensor can get thrown out of wack, causing a rough idle as this affects the fuel/air ratio.
 It can also allow debris to enter the intake pipe and damage your MAF sensor.

-So, if you have a vehicle with 100k miles on it, go ahead and clean the MAF sensor.
-MAF sensor can be purchased for under $10.
-If you’ve never changed your air filter or it was extremely dirty, then clean the MAF sensor.
+So, if you have a vehicle with 100k miles on it, go ahead and clean the MAF sensor with this cleaner from Gunk.
+If you’ve never changed your air filter or it was extremely dirty, then cleaning the MAF sensor may solve the problem for cheap.
 It’s possible that dirt made it through the filter and got your sensor dirty.
 This is very common.

 Fuel injectors get clogged from carbon build-up.
-Carbon is a byproduct of the combustion process, and it happens to build up quick when you use cheap fuel.
+Carbon is a byproduct of the combustion process, and it builds up quick when you use cheap fuel.

 Remove and inspect the fuel injectors.
 If they’re dirty, then clean them.